hhinma/forked-daapd-card/README.md

 This card allow you to control your forked daapd instance through Home Assistant.
 The following controls are available: `master volume`, `play/pause`, `next/previous`, `on/off`, `output selection`, `individual output volume`.

+This version uses wss and https rather than ws and http to access the daap server, to support HA instances that are accessed via https.
+Since current versions of forked-daapd do not support SSL, a reverse proxy is required to translate between SSL and non-SSL transports, eg NGINX.

 <img src="https://user-images.githubusercontent.com/457678/46584235-03d92100-ca61-11e8-9d4d-969cbca7f88c.gif" alt="Preview" width="400">

 ## Requirements